aroon9002ahmed/laravel-elastic-email/README.md

 Laravel Elastic Email is a wrapper for Elastic Email.
 You can send e-mails in your project just like you usually do with Laravel's native mailers, the package makes sure the e-mails are send via the Elastic Email API using your Elastic Email account.

+### Note

+this fork only supports Elastic Email v4 API, test with Laravel 12

 # Upgrade Guide from V2 to V4

 ## Requires